alphonse92/vplplusplus_api/readme.md

 13. TOKEN_EXP_MINUTES: It could be `NEVER` or a number.
 Its the time in minutes that the tokens will expires for the users sessions
 14. CACHE_FOLDER: Host url for caching
 15. OPEN_DEVELOPMENT_ENDPOINT: Potentially dangerous.
 Its exposes a development endpoint.
+16. SHOW_CONFIG_AT_STARTUP: print the current configuration that the api take.
+Only admit true.

 # Running